 In patients with volume depletion, hypotension leading to decreased renal perfusion can occur.
 To avoid or reduce permanent damage due to this, the clinician should take action to restore normal fluid volume in the patient and reduce the dosage of the ACE inhibitor.
 Furthermore, if a patient has bilateral renal artery stenosis, then initiation of an ACE inhibitor therapy can precipitate renal failure due to the reduction of glomerular hydrostatic pressure.

 Because ACE inhibitors reduce the serum aldosterone concentration, it can increase serum K+ concentration.
 If a patient has renal insufficiency, diabetes, is taking potassium-sparing diuretics, or has any other condition that can increase the serum K+ concentration, then hyperkalemia can result.

 Benazepril is contraindicated in pregnancy, and usage should be stopped immediately upon confirmation of pregnancy.
 Failure to cease an ACE inhibitor can result in fetal morbidity and death.

-If a patient is hypersensitive to benazepril or any other ACE inhibitor.
+Contraindications include if a patient is hypersensitive to benazepril or any other ACE inhibitor.

-If a patient has a history of angioedema or a history of angioedema caused by ACE inhibitors.
+The drug is also contraindicated if a patient has a history of angioedema or a history of angioedema caused by ACE inhibitors.